projectcalico/calico/docs/mesos/PrepareCoreServices.md

     $ sudo docker pull jplock/zookeeper:3.4.5
     $ sudo docker run --detach --name zookeeper -p 2181:2181 jplock/zookeeper:3.4.5

 *If you have a firewall configured on the host running ZooKeeper, open port 2181 to allow incoming and outgoing tcp traffic.
-See our [Host Preparation Guide](PrepareHosts.md) for more details on firewall configuration.*
+See our [Mesos Host Preparation tutorial](PrepareHosts.md) for more details on firewall configuration.*

 ## 3. Launch etcd
 Calico uses etcd as its data store and communication mechanism among Calico components.